If you have a concern about a student, please let us know.

 The Early Alert Committee is comprised of staff members from offices across the university.
 The group meets weekly to touch base regarding undergraduate students who may benefit from targeted outreach from a particular office.
 Represented offices include:

 - CLA Deans Office

 - Counseling & Health Services (ex-officio member, receive information only)

 - Disability Services (ex-officio member, receive information only)

 - Hedgeman Center

-- Religious and Spiritual Life Office in the Wesley Center
+- Religious and Spiritual Life Office, Wesley Center

 - Residential Life